Algebraic topology of the Lagrange inversion: Divisibility of Chern numbers

-implies that the {\it Chern slope} $s=\frac{c_1^2(X)}{c_2(X)} \leq 3,$ so in our case $s$ can be equal only to 1,2,3, with all these values realisable by some algebraic surface of general type (see Ch.
+For the compact complex surfaces of general type $X$ the {\it Bogomolov-Miyaoka-Yau inequality} $ c_1^2(X)\leq 3c_2(X) $ implies that the {\it Chern slope} so in our case $s$ can be equal only to 1,2,3, with all these values realisable by some algebraic surface of general type (see Ch.
 VII in \cite{Barth}).
 Note that the theta divisor $\Theta^2$ with $c_1^2=c_2=6$ has the slope $s=1.$

 In particular, the surfaces $X$ with the extremal Chern invariants, satisfying the equality $c_1^2(X)=3c_2(X),$ are numerically extremely divisible in our sense.
 They include the fake projective planes \cite{PY}, which were actively studied after Mumford \cite{Mumford} (see recent results in \cite{BK}).
 Yau \cite{Yau} proved that $X$ must be isomorphic to a quotient of the unit ball in $\mathbb C^2$ by an infinite discrete group.
 More details about geography of the Chern numbers in dimensions 2 and 3 can be found in \cite{Barth, Hunt}.